dyasui/EC327/README.md

 [Hanyuan Huang](https://sites.google.com/view/hanyuanhuang/),
 [Connor Wiegand](https://ctwie.me/),
 and [Zachary Kiefer](https://zkiefer10.github.io/)
-for creating some of the materials in this class, for and for advice on teaching Game Theory.
+for creating some of the materials in this class, and for advice on teaching Game Theory.